ZachSaucier/sveltekit-blog/src/lib/posts/2025/being-recruited.md

 ## Reach out to me!

-You can [reach out](mailto:hello@zachsaucier.com) to me!
+Please use [hello@zachsaucier.com](mailto:hello@zachsaucier.com)!
 Like I said, I'm always open to hearing from you.